 It is the most underrated spiritual tool.
 It’s the first tool for your spiritual toolbox.
 Here are some tips to get the most out of this effective device.

 The First Spiritual Tool

 Whether you are just starting your journey or are an experienced spiritual traveler, this tool will help you in several ways.
 For instance, with this tool, you can see the progress of several aspects of your journey in one place.
 Use it to record dreams and inner-work exercises, thoughts, and daily experiences.
-You’ll probably use several.
-And, you’ll learn to refer to them for problem solving and guidance.
+You’ll probably use several journals.
+They will become your best problem-solving tools and most accurate and unbiased spiritual counselors.

 Why is this first spiritual tool so important?
 Handwriting enables you to express your creative inspiration without filtering it through technology.
 In this way, you will capture your thoughts, moods, and emotions.
 It becomes an accurate roadmap of your spiritual journey.
 It’s also a barometer of your overall health and wellness.

 Keeping a journal enables you to notice incremental growth, as well as trends or obstacles.
 Above all, it’s your private space for written contemplation.
 Use it to capture your dreams first thing in the morning.
 Explore your inspirational ideas and frustrations.

 Your handwriting reflects your state of mind.
 You can see it in the pace, slant, and pressure in your penmanship is a reflection of your mood.
 The science behind analyzing your handwriting, graphology, can be used to delve further.
 Your journal will help you spot issues that need to deal with.
 So, yes, above all, a spiritual journal is the first spiritual tool we recommend.
 Even before you learn any basic meditation techniques.
 If you use a journal, you’ll soon discover the value in paper and pen.